-authority areas in the Western Electricity Coordinating Council ("WECC").7 The components of that estimate are described in the Declaration of April D. Gordon, the CAISO's Director of Financial Planning and Procurement, which is included with this filing as Attachment B, and are summarized below.
+The implementation fee is based on the CAISO's estimate of the costs it will incur to configure its real-time energy market to function as the EIM available to all balancing authority areas in the Western Electricity Coordinating Council (WECC).
+The components of that estimate are described in the Declaration of April D. Gordon, the CAISO's Director of Financial Planning and Procurement, which is included with this filing as Attachment B, and are summarized below.

 Implementation Costs (in thousands of dollars)

 Licenses 12,150

-EMS system improvements 1,000
+Energy management system upgrades 1,000

 Data storage 2,000

-Necessary hardware upgrades 500
+Hardware upgrades 500

 Production software modifications 1,000

 Network configuration and mapping 500

 Integration 500

 Testing 1,500

 System performance tuning 250

 Training and operations readiness 150

 Project management 100

 Total \$19,650

-Using this estimate, the CAISO derived a rate that allocates the \$19.65 million to potential entrants into the Energy Imbalance Market according to their proportionate share of the total WECC load (excluding the CAISO's load), using updated data reported to WECC.
-The CAISO then applied this fee to NorthWestern's share of the updated WECC load (exclusive of the CAISO) to account for the NorthWestern implementation fee.
+Using this estimate, the CAISO derived a rate that allocates the \$19.65 million to potential entrants into the EIM according to their proportionate share of the total WECC load (excluding the CAISO's load), using updated data reported to WECC.
+The CAISO then applied this fee to EPE's share of the updated WECC load (exclusive of the CAISO) to account for the EPE implementation fee.